What is the Average Hours Per Week Worked in the US?

-- On days worked, men worked an average of 56 minutes more than women - this difference may be on account of women’s higher instance of part-time work (there were almost twice as many part-time female employees as there were part-time male employees).
+- On days worked, employed men worked an average of 34 minutes more than employed women - this difference may be on account of women’s higher instance of part-time work (there were almost twice as many part-time female employees as there were part-time male employees).

 Hours by Location

-- On days worked, 83% of employees did some or all of their work at a workplace, while 22% did some or all of their work at home (this is an increase from 19% doing some work from home in 2003).
+- On days worked, 81.7% of employees did some or all of their work at a workplace, while 23.7% did some or all of their work at home.

 Type of Employment

-- Those with advanced degrees are more likely to work from home: 36.2% of employed people over 25 years old with a bachelor’s degree or more did some work from home.
-Only 12% of workers with a high school diploma did some work from home.
+- Those with advanced degrees are more likely to work from home: 41.7% of employed people over 25 years old with an advanced degree did some work from home.
+Only 11.9% of workers with a high school diploma did some work from home.

-- Those with advanced degrees (bachelor’s degree and higher) work fewer hours than those with less than a bachelor’s degree.
-Those with a bachelor’s degree or higher work 7.47 hours per day, while those with some college work 7.92 hours per day.
-Those with less than a high school diploma work the most on an average day: 8 hours.
+- Those with advanced degrees (bachelor’s degree and higher) work fewer hours on average than those with less than a bachelor’s degree.
+Those with a bachelor’s degree or higher worked 8.0 hours per day, while those with a high school diploma worked the most on an average day: 8.2 hours.

 - Americans work an average of 34.4 hours per week.

 - The average hours per week worked varies based on gender, marital status, and race.